akramamin/Fix/README.md

 # - Visualizations: BIC/AIC plots, class membership, density plots, heatmaps, proximity graph for cluster, charecters per cluster like: baseline blood counts, cytogenetics, subtype, and progression
 # - Cluster summary table: clinical/molecular features by class
 # - Survival analysis of FMM clusters
+# - Silhouette plot for cluster validation
+# - Save all outputs to CSV and images
+# - Comprehensive summary and recommendations at the end
 # =============================================================================
 # SECTION 1: SETUP AND CONFIGURATION
 # =============================================================================